Finally Sleep and Wake Up Rested

 You’ve tried melatonin.
 You’ve tried the magnesium, the sleep apps, the “perfect bedtime routine.”
 Maybe you’ve even tried prescription sleep medication.
 And you’re still lying awake at night, watching the clock change while your brain replays every thought it can find.

 You’re not broken.
-Your brain has learned habits around sleep that aren’t working, and it can unlearn them.
+Your brain has learned sleep habits that aren’t working, and it can unlearn them.

-CBT-I (Cognitive Behavioral Therapy for Insomnia) is the first-line treatment for chronic insomnia—recommended ahead of medication by the American College of Physicians, the American Academy of Sleep Medicine, and the NIH.
+CBT-I (Cognitive Behavioral Therapy for Insomnia) is the most researched treatment for chronic insomnia, and it works better than medication long-term.
 At Kin & Grove, I’m specifically trained in this protocol, and I help people go from dreading bedtime to actually sleeping again.

 Working Together…

 This isn’t generic sleep hygiene advice.
-It’s not “have you tried putting your phone down?”
 It’s a structured, personalized program that retrains your brain and body to sleep, without pills, without dependency, and with results that last long after treatment ends.

 Or Text/Call: 479-259-1109